Federal Communications Commission Open Internet Order (2010): Support and opposition

 The current proposal for Open Internet was opposed by the FCC's two Republican officials, Robert McDowell and Meredith Attwell Baker.
 They believe that the current order will stifle internet innovation.
 They also believe that the regulation will not hold up to judicial review.
 McDowell himself believes that the FCC "is defying the court and also circumventing the will of Congress."

 Democrats and left-leaning organizations are disappointed with the rule as well because they claim that it does not go far enough.
 Prior to the passage of the regulations, The Progressive Change Campaign Committee attacked Democratic FCC Commissioner Michael Copps, saying "Internet users across America will have lost a hero if Commissioner Copps caves to pressure from big business and supports FCC Chairman Genachowski's fake Net Neutrality rules — rules written by AT&T, Comcast, and Verizon, the very companies the public is depending on the FCC to regulate strongly."

 In his defense, Copps did not fully support the measure; however, he did feel as though it was a step in the right direction towards Net Neutrality.
 He said that “The item we will vote on tomorrow is not the one I would have crafted, but I believe we have been able to make the current iteration better than what was originally circulated.
 If vigilantly and vigorously implemented by the Commission — and if upheld by the courts — it could represent an important milestone in the ongoing struggle to safeguard the awesome opportunity-creating power of the open Internet.”

 FCC Chairman Julius Genachowski also supported the decision, invoking the actions of the past Republican administration.
 He said that "The rules of the road we adopt today are rooted in ideas first articulated by Republican Chairmen Michael Powell and Kevin Martin, and endorsed in a unanimous FCC policy statement in 2005.

 President Obama voiced his support for the measure as well, "calling the FCC's decision a victory for consumers, free speech, and "American innovation."
 President Obama will also be fulfilling a campaign promise to institute some form of Net Neutrality regulation.

 Litigation

 On January 14, 2014 in Verizon v.
 FCC the United States Court of Appeals for the District of Columbia Circuit vacated the "No blocking" and "No unreasonable discrimination" rules of the order.
 The court upheld the "Transparency" rule in the same ruling.

-Post Verizon proceedings

 In the aftermath of the 2014 Verizon decision, on February 19, 2014 the FCC Chairman announced that the FCC would not appeal the court ruling, that he intended to seek new rules that would be consistent with the D.C.
 Circuit's opinion, and opened a new proceeding (GN Docket No. 14-28, "Preserving the Open Internet") asking for general public comment.
 On April 24, the Chairman announced he would be circulating a draft Open Internet Notice of Proposed Rulemaking for the next open FCC meeting on May 15.